Professional wrestling throws: Lifting flatliner

 A slight variation of the flatliner, this move sees a wrestler perform exactly the same set-up but instead of falling backward immediately, they lift the opponent before dropping them face-first into the mat, making it similar to a flapjack.
 It was innovated by Chris Kanyon.
 Baron Corbin's finisher is a variant of this move called the End of Days while Angelina Love uses the move as a signature (previously a finisher) called Lights Out.
 Another variation of this move involves using a pumphandle lift where the wrestler sets the opponent up for a pumphandle hold and then lifts them into the execution of the move.
 Pete Dunne uses this variation as a finisher previously calling it Drop Dead but now known as the Bitter End.
+Damian Priest recently started using this move as a finisher after Cody Rhodes returned to the WWE in 2022.

 Austin Theory uses a flipping version of this move in which, to a bent over opponent, he hooks his opponent's near arm with his far arm and hooks their near leg with his near arm.
 He then lifts the opponent off the mat flipping them in a 450 style motion forwards while simultaneously falling backwards to catch the falling them with his near arm completing the rotation and dropping them into the facebuster.
 He calls this move Ataxia.

-Damian Priest recently started using this move as a finisher after Cody Rhodes returned to the WWE in 2022.
+Sliding flatliner

+Also known as a "low flatliner", this variation sees the opponent perform a flatliner on a kneeling opponent, either by normally setting up a flatliner, leaping or running towards the opponent before executing the move.

 Swinging flatliner

 Another variation of the flatliner, this move sees a wrestler grab their opponent around their neck and lean them backwards.
 The wrestler then swings their opponent around, slamming them face-first into the mat.
-Bray Wyatt uses this maneuver as his finisher, which he calls Sister Abigail.
-NJPW wrestler Switchblade Jay White uses a variation called Blade Runner.
-Knux calls it The Knuxout.
+Alex Shelley uses it as one of his pinfall finishers which is called Shellshock.
+Bray Wyatt used this maneuver as his finisher, which was referred to as Sister Abigail.
+NJPW/AEW wrestler Jay White uses a variation called Blade Runner.
+Knux calls it the Knuxout.
 Alexa Bliss currently uses this move as a finisher but with a different twist.
+Lexis King uses a snap variation of the move called The Coronation.